Jaro, Iloilo City: Economy

 Since the Spanish colonial era, Jaro has been well known for being the turn-table of land transportation to northern, western, central and eastern Panay, thus delivery of goods made way in the town as a transit area.
-The sugar boom made riches that earmarked the rise of affluent old-rich mestizo Jareño families – Ledesma, Locsín, Lopéz (of ABS-CBN Corporation), Hofileña, Jalandoni, Guadarrama, Mirasol, Huervana, Jaen, Javellana, Javellosa, Jalbuena, Lizares, Montinola (of Bank of the Philippine Islands), and Villanueva, to name a few.
+The sugar boom made riches that earmarked the rise of affluent old-rich mestizo Jareño families – Ledesma, Locsín, Lopéz (of Lopez Holdings Corporation), Hofileña, Jalandoni, Guadarrama, Mirasol, Huervana, Jaen, Javellana, Javellosa, Jalbuena, Lizares, Montinola (of Bank of the Philippine Islands), and Villanueva, to name a few.

 The 21st economic boom of Iloilo City after the Iloilo International Airport was transferred to the town of Sta.
 Barbara, ushered for big real estate, hospitals, banks, and retail developers to launch or open malls and townships in the town.
 WaterWorld Iloilo, the largest water park in Western Visayas, also opened in Alta Tierra Village in Jaro.

 Townships and mixed-use residential and commercial communities

 Some of the developments in Jaro include the Sta.
 Lucia Land has the 10+ hectare Green Meadows East Township with an upscale mall (first outside Luzon), condominiums, hotel and other facilities; the SM Prime's 48-hectare property in Barangay Balabago, Jaro for the upcoming SM City Jaro complex; the Robinsons Place Jaro (the second Robinsons mall in Iloilo); and the CityMall – Tagbak, Jaro of the DoubleDragon Properties.